 When you pay the licensing fee, you’ll get a label that shows the date your licence expires.
 You must display the label on the left-hand side of your vehicle’s windscreen, or near your number plate (for trailers or motorcycles).

 You need to get a replacement label.
-You can get a new label:

-Check/update your contact details
+Update your contact details

 If your licence has expired and you haven’t received a reminder, don’t wait!
 Renew online (you don't need to enter a reminder number if you don't have one) or fill in an Application to license motor vehicle (MR1B) form at one of our agents.

-If you won’t be using the vehicle on the road for at least three months in a row, you can (and should) apply for an exemption from licensing.
+If you won’t be using the vehicle on the road for at least 3 months in a row, you can (and should) apply for an exemption from licensing.
 You can also have someone else apply on your behalf.

 When your vehicle goes on exemption, it means it doesn’t have to be licensed for the period of time that the exemption lasts.